oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

          },
       );
     }</copy>
     ```

-    Now, all that remains is to update the `onPressed` property to make sure the data is passed into this udpated function.
+    Now, all that remains is to update the `onPressed` property to make sure the data is passed into this updated function.

 1. Update the button to pass in the data